Huang-Libo/Notebook/UNIX/FAQ.md

 - If you use *relative path*, for example, `./test.sh`, then `$0` equals to `./test.sh`;
 - If you use *absolute path*, for example, `/User/username/test.sh`, then `$0` equals to `/User/username/test.sh`.

-If you just want to get the program file name without path, you can use `basename` command in shell script:
+So, if you just want to get the program file name without path, you can use `basename` command in shell script:

 ```bash
 script_file_name=$(basename $0)